vettorigaia/PPG/README.md

 The project focuses on the red channel of the video, as hemoglobin in the blood absorbs more light in the red spectrum, making it ideal for detecting blood volume changes.

 ## Methodology
-### Red Channel Extraction:
+### Video Frame Extraction:
-The video frames are processed by isolating the red channel to focus on blood volume changes.
-### Pixel-wise Intensity Analysis:
+The video (IMG_2033.mov) is loaded, and each frame is extracted and stored in a structured array.
+The red component of each frame is isolated for analysis.
+### Standard Deviation Calculation:
-For each pixel in the video, the standard deviation of the intensity values across frames is calculated.
-This helps identify regions where the cardiac signal is most evident.
+For each pixel in the video, the intensity variation over time is computed as a time series.
+The standard deviation of each pixel’s intensity across all frames is then calculated and stored in a parametric image.
-### Parametric Image Construction:
-A parametric image is created where pixel intensity represents the standard deviation of each pixel over time.
-Regions with higher intensity values (standard deviation) correspond to areas with significant blood volume changes, making them ideal for extracting heart rate information.
-### Heart Rate Signal Extraction:
+### Heart Rate Visualization:
+The areas in the parametric image with the highest standard deviation—specifically the top right and bottom right corners—are identified as containing the most relevant information for heart rate extraction.
+These areas exhibit the characteristic systolic and diastolic patterns of blood flow.
+### Signal Validation:
-By calculating the standard deviation for each frame (using MATLAB’s std2() function), a time-series signal is generated.
-This signal represents the changes in blood volume over time, allowing for the extraction of heart rate by identifying the periodic pattern typical of systole and diastole.
+By plotting the overall standard deviation of each frame (using the std2() function), a signal resembling the typical waveform of blood pressure variation can be observed, which allows for heart rate determination.
-### Analysis of Specific Regions:
-The analysis showed that the most informative areas for heart rate extraction were located in the upper-right and lower-right corners of the video.
-When the algorithm was applied to different regions of the video, only the right-hand side areas provided a clear cardiac signal, while the left-hand side contained mostly noise.
 ### Results
 The processed video data shows that the right-hand regions of the frame contain the most valuable information for heart rate extraction.
 This is confirmed by the periodic patterns observed in the time-series graph of the standard deviation, which corresponds to the systolic and diastolic phases of the cardiac cycle.

 ## Code Details
-The MATLAB code implements the following steps:

-Image Pre-processing: Loading and processing the input image to extract the red channel and apply morphological operations to isolate areas of interest.
-Statistical Analysis: Computing the area and eccentricity of the detected regions, along with the standard deviation of pixel intensities to identify variations over time.
-Heart Rate Estimation: Calculating and displaying key metrics such as mean area, eccentricity, and video intensity to provide insights into the cardiac signal.
+The code is structured to load and process the video frames, extract the red channel, compute pixel-level standard deviations, and visualize the relevant results.

+Below are the key functions and their purposes:
 ### Key Functions Used
-imread(), im2gray(): For loading and processing the image.

-bwboundaries(), regionprops(): To detect and analyze objects in the image.
+VideoReader: Loads the video file and extracts individual frames into a structured array for analysis.

+read: Retrieves each frame from the video and stores it in the mov structure.

-std2(): For calculating the standard deviation of pixel intensities, crucial for tracking blood volume changes.
+std2(): Computes the standard deviation of pixel intensities across all frames, allowing for the extraction of the cardiac signal.

+imshow(): Displays the parametric image of standard deviations to highlight regions with significant blood flow variations.

+colormap('turbo'): Enhances visualization of the parametric image by applying a color map that highlights intensity variations effectively.

+The process iterates over all pixels in each frame to calculate the time-series standard deviation for every pixel, and the result is stored in a parametric image that visually identifies regions of interest in terms of heart rate signal extraction.

 ## Conclusion
 This project successfully demonstrates the use of photoplethysmography to extract heart rate from a video of human skin.
 By isolating the red channel and focusing on regions with significant intensity variations, the heart rate signal can be extracted from the video data.